IPL is committed to providing quality products and services to the explosives, fertilisers and industrial chemicals sectors.

 Rate was just 0.30, a better result than our target rate of <1.

-The ‘Marketing & Technology Ideas & Work Requests Database’, which will be upgraded in 2018, provides research and development assistance across the organisation to facilitate improvements in product quality.
+The ‘Marketing & Technology Ideas & Work Requests Database’, which was upgraded in 2018, not only provides research and development assistance across the organisation, but also facilitates knowledge sharing and collaboration between IPL's employees across he globe as they find innovative ways to improve product quality.

 Fertilisers contain various impurities which are mostly derived from the raw materials used in fertiliser manufacture.
 We are committed to providing quality products and services that meet customer needs.